matthewbarta/rshs_scraper/README.md

-# rshs_scraper
+# Old School Runescape Highscores Scraper
-Scrapes Oldschool Runescape Highscores
+Scrapes Oldschool Runescape Highscores for information regarding the total number of accounts with a 99 in a given skill, sorts by gamemode.